ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 You may have noticed how we sometimes call values in quotes `""`, and sometimes not.
 This depends on:

-- _Whether the value you are calling is of character or numeric value_: above, `zone` is of class integer (a number), so we don't need quotes around the values it takes, but `year` is a character, so needs them.
+- _Whether the value you are calling is a character or numeric value_: above, `zone` is of class _integer_ (a number), so we don't need quotes around the values it takes, but `year` is a _character_ (letters), so needs them.

-- _Whether you are calling an object or referring to a value that R does not yet know about_: compare <br>
+- _Whether you are calling an existing object or referring to a value that R does not yet know about_: compare <br>
 `new.object <- elongation_long` and <br>
 `new.object <- "elongation_long"` <br>